Offices in Tanner Hall

 Application for the State of Oklahoma tuition grant program is made using the Free Application For Federal Student Aid.
 The Oklahoma Board of Regents is the administering organization.

-Federal Parent Loans for Undergraduate Students (PLUS Loans) will be provided to the parents of dependent students after a determination of Stafford Loan eligibility has been conducted.
+Federal Parent Loans for Undergraduate Students (PLUS Loans) will be provided to the parents of dependent students after a determination of Direct Loan eligibility has been conducted.
 The amount of a PLUS loan is limited to the student's cost of attendance when combined with all other student Financial Assistance resources.

+Entrance and exit interviews and tests will not be required for the PLUS loan.
 Parents who are in default on a guaranteed student loan and/or who owe a refund on a federal grant will not be eligible for a PLUS Loan.